theory/justatheory/content/post/postgres/mini-summit-two.md

     require super user privileges to create an extension, but also having root on the box itself?
 Yeah.

-*   Yurri: TLE plugs into that a little bit for a non-shared object.
+*   Yurii: TLE plugs into that a little bit for a non-shared object.
 Not exactly storing it in the database, but does provide a SQL based/function method of installing from inside the database, but only for trusted languages, not shared objects.